roguewatt/via-framework/README.md

 ## I/O Schema

+In VIA, SISO, SIMO, MISO, and MIMO are used only to describe the logical input/output structure presented to a model.
+Related terminology may be used differently in forecasting literature.

 SISO, SIMO, MISO, and MIMO describe the logical structure presented to a model:

 - **SISO**: single input, single output